-This Supplementary Prospectus (the "2nd Supplementary Prospectus") to the Base Prospectus dated July 27, 2023 (the "Original Base Prospectus"), as supplemented by the 1st Supplementary Prospectus dated August 25, 2023 (the Original Base Prospectus, together with the 1st Supplementary Prospectus dated August 25, 2023 and the 2nd Supplementary Prospectus, the "Base Prospectus"), and Admission Particulars for Royal Bank of Canada ("RBC" or the "Issuer") constitutes a supplementary prospectus in respect of the Base Prospectus for the Issuer for the purposes of Article 23.1 of the U.K. Prospectus Regulation and supplementary admission particulars in respect of the Admission Particulars for the purposes of the ISM Rulebook, and is prepared in connection with the €75,000,000,000 Global Covered Bond Programme of Royal Bank of Canada, unconditionally and irrevocably guaranteed as to payments by RBC Covered Bond Guarantor Limited Partnership (the "Guarantor LP"), established by RBC (the "Programme").
+This Supplementary Prospectus (the "2nd Supplementary Prospectus") to the Base Prospectus dated July 16, 2024 (the "Original Base Prospectus"), as supplemented by the 1st Supplementary Prospectus dated August 29, 2024 (the Original Base Prospectus, together with the 1st Supplementary Prospectus dated August 29, 2024, the "Base Prospectus"), and Admission Particulars for Royal Bank of Canada ("RBC" or the "Issuer") constitutes a supplementary prospectus in respect of the Base Prospectus for the Issuer for the purposes of Article 23.1 of the U.K. Prospectus Regulation and supplementary admission particulars in respect of the Admission Particulars for the purposes of the ISM Rulebook, and is prepared in connection with the €75,000,000,000 Global Covered Bond Programme of Royal Bank of Canada, unconditionally and irrevocably guaranteed as to payments by RBC Covered Bond Guarantor Limited Partnership (the "Guarantor LP"), established by RBC (the "Programme").
 When used in this 2nd Supplementary Prospectus, "U.K. Prospectus Regulation" means Regulation (EU) 2017/1129 as it forms part of U.K. domestic law by virtue of the European Union (Withdrawal) Act 2018, as amended.